 All files upon which the various pages on the site depend – the stylesheet, the navigation menu script and the comments script – are put in a folder at the site's root named 1.
 If I ever choose to re-write the site, I can keep this 1 folder, so that the old pages still work, and put the new files, like the stylesheets and scripts for the new pages, into another folder named 2 – and so on forever.

-is not nearly as efficient as a database-driven one,
+This system is not nearly as efficient as a database-driven one, but it